 At issue in the underlying lawsuit is an executive order and follow-on rule increasing the minimum wage for certain federal contractors, which had been set at \$10.10 per hour since 2014.
-A separate coalition of states, including Nebraska, filed a lawsuit challenging the increase and sought a preliminary injunction.
-The district court denied the injunction and dismissed the lawsuit upon concluding that the executive order and Department of Labor's rule were lawful exercises of executive authority.
-The states have appealed that decision to the U.S. Court of Appeals for the 9th Circuit.
+Texas, Louisiana and Mississippi filed a lawsuit challenging the validity of the executive order and final rule as unlawful.
+The district court concluded that the president exceeded his statutory authority under the Procurement Act and enjoined the federal government from enforcing the executive order and rule against those three states.
+The federal government appealed that decision to the U.S. Court of Appeals for the 5th Circuit.

-In their brief, Raoul and the attorneys general argue that the appellate court should affirm the lower court's decision.
+In their brief, Raoul and the attorneys general argue that the appellate court should reverse the lower court's decision.
 The coalition points to the ways an increased minimum wage benefits employers, employees and consumers, citing studies and reports demonstrating that an increased minimum wage leads to improved morale and productivity, reduced turnover and absenteeism, as well as improved income equality and decreased poverty for federal contractual workers.
-Those benefits in turn, lead to improved service and enhance consumer experiences.
+Those benefit lead to improved service and enhanced consumer experiences.

-The amicus brief is the latest action Raoul has led other state attorneys general in taking to protect the rights of workers.
+The amicus brief is the latest action Raoul has led with other state attorneys general in taking to protect the rights of workers.
 In 2020, Raoul filed two lawsuits challenging Department of Labor rules that impermissibly altered protections for tipped workers and eliminated key protections for workers under the Fair Labor Standards Act.
 In 2022, Raoul led a multistate coalition in filing an amicus brief supporting transportation workers' rights in Southwest v.
 Saxon (U.S. 21-209).
+In 2023, Raoul led a multistate coalition in filing an amicus brief in Nebraska v Su, a similar case, that also supported the federal government's actions to increase the minimum wage to \$15 per hour for certain federal contractors.
 Attorney General Raoul also previously filed two amicus briefs in support of Illinois workers' rights under the Illinois Wage Payment and Collection Act and the Illinois Minimum Wage Law.